salim-rashid/kubernetes-cluster-ansible/README.md

     - Fine name: kubernetes-cluster-join.yml
       Description: Joining the nodes to kubernetes cluster.

-I welcome you advise if you feel there is something to improve or change.
+I welcome your advise if you feel there is something to improve or change.

 Learning is Sharing!
 Learning Never Ends!....